Magisk-Modules-Repo/MagiskHidePropsConf/README.md

 - MagiskHide Props Config v2.7.2 and earlier versions won't work on Magisk v18.1-d73127b1(18006) or later, due to internal changes in Magisk.
 - Xiaomi devices (MIUI) sometimes have issues passing the ctsProfile check on Magisk releases up to v18.1, particularly China ROMs.
 Try updating to a newer Magisk version, since MagiskHide has been greatly improved since v18.1.
 - If you're on Android Pie you will have to use Magisk v17.2+.
 Any version prior to that will not be able to change the required prop values.
 This is because of a change in Android Pie, and with Magisk v17.2 the resetprop tool was updated for this change.

+### Requires Magisk v19+
+If the module won't install, with the message that Magisk v19+ is required, but you have Magisk v19+ installed, that means that your Magisk installation is broken.
+It's likely that you did not update properly (always update directly from the Manager) from a previous Magisk version and core parts of Magisk are still from the old install.
+The solution is to do a reinstallation by using "Direct install" in the Magisk Manager.
+If you for some reason can't do a direct install you're likely going to have to uninstall Magisk and start over.

 ### An option is marked as "disabled"
 A couple of the options in the `props` script will be automatically disabled in some circumstances.
 These are: